 Fertilize Once Every Month

 Fertilize once every month by mixing one tablespoon of fertilizer into a gallon of warm water and pouring it on the roots until saturated.
 This will make plants grow faster, produce more flowers, absorb nutrients better (prevents over-fertilization).

 Mixing fertilizer with water helps get it into the roots to absorb as much as possible.
-Use liquid fertilizers instead for succulent plants because they’re not made for soil like regular dirt is.
+Use liquid fertilizers for succulent plants because they’re not made for soil like regular dirt.
 These are usually found near other plant supplies in your store.

 Follow instructions on the label when applying it to ensure you don’t end up hurting your plant’s health!

 Cut Off Any Leaves that are Touching the Ground

 Cutting off any leaves touching the ground is important because they will rot faster than those hanging above.

 You should also trim your plants back after they have grown to create a fuller shape and give them more sunlight.

 Succulents are low-maintenance plants, but they still need some care and attention to thrive.
 This article has seven tips for growing them indoors to help you give your succulents the best life possible.
 These include; finding a pot with drainage holes, placing them near a window for natural light exposure, planting in ground up instead of pots or containers (no more watering!), keeping the temperature around 70 degrees Fahrenheit, fertilizing once per month if desired, and making sure any leaves touching the ground get cut off.
 With these steps followed correctly, your succulent will be healthy and happy!